-For each image archived in JPEG 2000 format, two files need to be considered: (1) the compressed file physically included in the archive, and (2) the dynamically generated data file produced by decompressing the J2C/JP2 file.
-These two files have the same name but different extensions: ".J2C" for a raw codestream file or ".JP2" for a JP2 formatted file and ".IMG" for the decompressed file.
-(The "J2C" and "JP2" file extensions are is reserved exclusively, and must be used, for JPEG 2000 compressed files within the PDS).
+For each image archived in JPEG 2000 format, two files need to be considered: (1) the compressed file physically included in the archive, and (2) the dynamically generated data file produced by decompressing the JP2 file.
+These two files have the same name but different extensions: ".JP2" for a JP2 formatted file and ".IMG" for the decompressed file.
+(The "JP2" file extension is reserved exclusively, and must be used, for JPEG 2000 compressed files within the PDS).